 - if the test results are failed, error, passed - the plan result will be error

-LOG_PATH is the test log output path, relative to
+LOG_PATH is the test log output path, relative

-more log files.
+has produced more log files.